wildstormberry/configure-ad/README.md

 Step 2:

 Set up domain controller (DC) and client virtual machines.
 The domain controller VM will act as the server for Active Directory, and the client VM will be used to test the deployment.
+The virtual server that will be used for

 - First, create the domain controller VM.
 Assign the same recently created resource group to the VM.
 Name the virtual machine and set the time zone to the same as the resource group's.
 Set the "Image" of the VM to "Windows Server 2025 DataCenter Azure Edition" and select an appropriate size.